 Cone crusher to 0.2 in to 2 inches.

 Rod mill takes particles as large as 20 mm and grinds to 10 to 35 mesh

-Ball mill take particles 1 to 10 mm and reduces to 140 mesh.
+Ball mill takes particles 1 to 10 mm and reduces to 140 mesh.

 5) An autoclave is a vertical cylindrical stirred tank reactor.
 Can be operated continuously or batchwise, rates of temperatures, pressures, and rates.
-Internal agitators (propellors or turbines) or forced circulation with external pump.
+Internal agitators (propellers or turbines) or forced circulation with external pumps.
 Autoclaves can be rocked or tumbled to stir the contents.
-Heat from jacket, internal coil.
+Steam goes into an external jacket or internal coil.

 A useful cost estimation trick: If you know the cost of a waste treatment system, the cost of a smaller or larger system can be estimated using the 0.6 exponent.
 You have to know the capacity of the two systems, and then the cost varies as the ratio of the capacities to the 0.6 power.